cerbos/tutorial/src/06-adding-conditions/README.md

 # ....other conditions
 ```

-This blanket approach is where using pure role-based access controls falls down as there is more nuiance required.
+This blanket approach is where using pure role-based access controls falls down as there is more nuianced required to meet the requirements..

 ## Conditions